How Some California Wedding Venues Aren’t All the Meets the Eye

 Make sure the vineyard that they show you when you take a tour, is owned and managed by the venue.
 And that the event manager is in charge of the vineyard.
 Besides the vineyard being raised as mentioned above, there are other situations with vineyards that can arise.

-At one Napa wedding venue, the vineyard was sprayed with a miticide the day before the wedding.
+At one vineyard wedding venues California, specifically in Napa, the vineyard was sprayed with a miticide the day before the wedding.
 The couple arrived to find little signs at the end of some of the rows, warning to not go into the vineyard, due to how dangerous the insecticide is – you cannot enter the vineyard for a week.

 Another wine country vineyard had compost distributed through the rows in the week before the wedding.
 The compost consisted of wine byproducts, mixed with manure from the local dairy.